Limitations of Information-Theoretic Generalization Bounds for Gradient Descent Methods in Stochastic Convex Optimization: Proof of

 \subsection{Noise with Small Variance Fails: CMI}

 In this part of the proof we aim to show that if the variance of the noise is smaller than $\frac{(\beta^\star)^2}{d}$, then $\cmi$ grows linearly with $n$.
 We begin this part of the proof with a key lemma.
-In this section, We treat the training set $\trainset \in \{0,1\}^{n\times d}$ as a matrix.

 We recall the definition of bad coordinates.
 For $i\in \range{d}$, we say the $i-$th coordinate is a \emph{bad coordinate} iff for all $j \in \range{n}$, $Z_{j}(i)=0$.
 In words, if $i-$th coordinate is a bad coordinate then all the entries in the $i-$th column of $\trainset$ is zero.
 Let $\badset \in \{0,1\}^d$ denote a vector such that $\badset(i)=1$ if and only if $i$ is a bad coordinate.
 Also $\norm{\badset}_0$ denotes the number of bad coordinates.